MICA Board of Directors

 Laura Owen

 A Pennsylvania native, Laura arrived in SWFL in 1993.
 As so many say, it took one look at the Gulf of Mexico and the spectacular beaches to know this would be her forever home.
 She is a graduate of The Culinary Institute of America.
 She is impressed with the philanthropic nature of the residents of Marco Island.
 She graduated from the Leadership Marco program offered by the Marco Island Chamber of Commerce.
-She has spent over 12 years at CJ’s on the Bay as the general manager, with her community involvement expanding.
+She spent over 15 years as the general manager of a local restaurant, with her community involvement expanding.
 In August of 2015, Laura’s dream of owning a home on Marco Island came true.
 She was blessed to have purchased the Doxsee Family home, built in 1964.
 She has become friends with the three “girls” who grew up in the house and has a strong and enduring reverence for the Doxsee Family and the history of Marco Island.
 Laura is a huge proponent of our beaches, our environment and protecting the quality of life on Marco Island.
-She participates in beach clean ups through MICA and the Annual CJ’s on the Bay Beach Clean Up and is a member of MICA’s Residents’ Beach Advisory Committee.
+She participates in beach clean ups throughout the year and is a member of MICA’s Residents’ Beach Advisory Committee.

 Dave RasmussenDavid Rasmussen